-This year’s Grantholders meeting is taking place on Thursday 22 September 2016 at the Royal College of Paediatrics and Child Health, London.
-The following Grantholders will be present on the research they are undertaking:
+The 2016 Grantholders meeting took place on Thursday 22 September 2016 at the Royal College of Paediatrics and Child Health, London.
+The following Grantholders presented on their research:

 - Professor Helen Ball, Professor of Anthropology, Durham University: A new approach for improving infant sleep-sharing safety: a feasibility study